marcellBan/ask_mate/doc/frontend data req.md

-#questions
+#/, /sort
-list of dictionaries, dictionary keys are: question_id, title, message, reputation
+list of dictionaries, dictionary keys are: question_id, title, message, vote_number

-#answers
+#/q/id
-list of dictionaries, disctionary keys are: qestion_id, message, reputation
+list of dictionaries, disctionary keys are: qestion_id, message, vote_number

-#new-answer
+#/q/id/new-answer
 needs the list of dict of questions, to display the correct question above the textbox